aenglebert/Transformer_Input_Sampling/README.md

 If not specified with a class_idx argument, the class used is the maximum output of the model.

-This script use hydra, so any parameter from the configuration files (in config folder) can be changed in the command line.
+This script uses hydra, so any parameter from the configuration files (in config folder) can be changed in the command line.
 Here is an example with a batch size of 16, using a DeiT model and generating an explanation for German shepherd (235).

 ```python tis_example.py input_file=image.jpg method.init.batch_size=32 model=deit class_idx=235```